ECP-WarpX/impactx/docs/source/usage/python.rst

               = (gradient in T/m) / (rigidity in T-m)
               k > 0 horizontal focusing
               k < 0 horizontal defocusing
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]
    :param nslice: number of slices used for the application of space charge

-.. py:class:: impactx.elements.ChrQuad(ds, k, units, nslice=1)
+.. py:class:: impactx.elements.ChrQuad(ds, k, units, dx=0, dy=0, rotation=0, nslice=1)

    A Quadrupole magnet, with chromatic effects included.
 The Hamiltonian is expanded through second order in the transverse variables (x,px,y,py), with the exact pt